Izenda7Series/docs/dev/howto_mvc5kit.rst

 This is done in the `Copying Izenda Resources and References`_ section of the guide below.

-You can view the contents of `Izenda.integrate.js <https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/Scripts/izenda.integrate.js>`__.
+You can view the contents of Izenda.integrate.js `here <https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/Scripts/izenda.integrate.js>`__.

 Using the render functions
 -------------------------------------------